HINTER DER Guten Ware STECKEN EINFACH GUTE MENSCHEN.

-Kommen Sie uns in unseren schönen Läden in Schwerin und Berlin besuchen.
+Kommen Sie uns in unserem schönen Laden in Berlin besuchen.
 Wir freuen uns auf Sie.

 Henry Van de Velde and Wilhelm Wagenfeld both represented a tradition that never wanted to deny the subjective and artistic act of designing, but the current of functional formalists among designers in the 20th century also made indispensable contributions to this tradition.